-These are the valuable lessons that are often neglected, glossed over, or completely missed during IFR training
+These are the valuable lessons that are often rushed through, glossed over, or completely missed during IFR training.

 Things You Wish Your Instructor Had Taught You

 Too often, IFR training is focused on passing the checkride.
 We’ve seen this first hand and confirmed it with thousands of IFR pilots who have purchased our training programs over the years.

 Getting the rating is a tall task for the student and CFII alike, so it’s no wonder important concepts, techniques and procedures get short-changed during IFR training.